deidrebrin/shell-workshop/_episodes/07-find.md

 ~~~
 {: .output}

-Now, we want to use the option `-v` to invert our search, i.e., we want to output
+We can also use the option `-v` to invert our search, i.e., we want to output
 the lines that do not contain the word 'the'.

 ~~~